-Timeframes for notice of action: DVHA must provide notice on the date of action when the action is a denial of payment.
+Timeframes for notice of adverse benefit determination: DVHA must provide notice on the date of adverse benefit determination when it is a denial of payment.

 - B. Continuation of Services (See also 2.11.2 and 2.11.4.3) 1.
 If requested by the beneficiary, services must be continued during an appeal regarding a Medicaid-covered health service termination or reduction under the following circumstances: - a.
-DVHA appeal was filed in a timely manner, meaning on or before the later of the following: - Within 10 days of DVHA mailing the notice of action. - ◆ The intended effective date of DVHA's proposed action adverse benefit determination. - b.
-The beneficiary has paid any required premiums in full; - c.
-The appeal involves the termination, suspension or reduction of a previously authorized course of treatment or service plan; - d.
+DVHA appeal was filed in a timely manner, meaning on or before the later of the following: - Within 11 days of DVHA mailing the notice of adverse benefit determination or - ♦ Before the intended effective date of DVHA's proposed adverse benefit determination, whichever is later. - b.
+The appeal involves the termination, suspension or reduction of a previously authorized service. - c.
 The services were ordered by an authorized provider and the original period covered by the authorization has not expired. - 2.
 Where properly requested, a service must be continued until any one of the following occurs: - a.
-The beneficiary withdraws the appeal; - b.
-For beneficiaries who are age 21 years or older, any limits on the cost, scope or level of service, as stated in law or rule, have been reached; - c.
-DVHA issues an appeal decision adverse to the beneficiary, and the beneficiary does not request a fair hearing within the applicable time frame; - d.
-A fair hearing is conducted and the Human Services Board issues a decision adverse to the beneficiary; or - e.
-The original service period ordered by an authorized provider has expired or authorization service limits are met.
+The beneficiary withdraws the appeal or requests a State fair hearing; or - b.
+DVHA issues an appeal decision adverse to the beneficiary, and the beneficiary does not request a fair hearing and continued services within the applicable time frame; - c.
+A fair hearing is conducted and the Human Services Board issues a final order and decision upholding DVHA's adverse benefit determination.